After Magritte: History

 Tom Stoppard wrote After Magritte during the period of his well-known plays Rosencrantz and Guildenstern Are Dead and The Real Inspector Hound.
 Stoppard was already well-established as a writer of stage, radio, and television plays.
-The idea struck for After Magritte came to him while writing the Radio play Artist Descending a Staircase, which was based on a Marcel Duchamp painting of a similar name.
-Around this time Tom Stoppard was beginning to become interested in bringing his plays to an American stage.
+The idea struck for After Magritte came to him while writing the radio play Artist Descending a Staircase, which was based on a Marcel Duchamp painting of a similar name.
+Around this time Stoppard was beginning to become interested in bringing his plays to an American stage.

 Motifs

 Surrealism

-After Magritte is an example of Surrealism in the arts, in which what is seen by the naked eye is not what the art necessarily expresses.
+After Magritte is an example of surrealism in the arts, in which what is seen by the naked eye is not what the art necessarily expresses.
 The basis of the surrealism in this play is the predisposition of René Magritte as a surrealist painter; Stoppard sought to bring to life the characters inside of Magritte’s surrealist reality.
 The idea behind After Magritte is partly to represent the surrealist schools of thought that are shared between art forms, but also to animate Magritte's world of still images, and to its illogical situations perpetually illogical.